xmpp-iot/xmpp-iot.github.io/_posts/tutorials/2014-11-16-python-tutorial.md

 # Writing a value to a device
-keep the two scripts above running and start a third one sending a value change on the "Toggle" to
+keep the two scripts above running and start a third one sending a value change True on the "Toggle" field every 10th second

 {% highlight bash session %}
 >$ cd SleekXMPP/examples/IoT